Indonesia : the world largest archipelago

 The official number of islands is 17’504 islands but this remained rather hypothetical for a very long time.
 As of 2004, the Ministry of Home Affairs stated that only 7’870 were actually named, the others lacking both name and even official coordinates.

 From 2006, the government has strived for improving this situation.
 At the 11th United Nations Conference on Standardization of Geographical Names in 2017, Indonesia claimed to have registered 16’056 islands, a net progress from the 13’466 registered as of 2012.
+This number is expected to keep increasing in the coming years.

 About 70% of the islands claimed by the Indonesian government are uninhabited (source).